Some notes and speculations about various topics. ||| Gegenwärtig - vorübergehend -

 These striking differences that are so obvious between the extremes of the IQ scale exist in smaller degrees between less extreme IQ differences.
 But when the differences are fairly small - less than 10 points or so - they cannot be dependably recognized by casual observation.
 Without very carefully designed tests we cannot reliably discriminate between the g levels of persons whose IQs are within ten or so points of each other.
 Within that range, the more obvious differences between persons involve their special talents, developed skills, interests, personal experiences, and educational backgrounds.
 The ordinarily observed differences between persons, then, are a poor basis for subjective judgments about differences in intelligence or g.
 In general, however, someone who knows a lot about something is more intelligent than one who doesn't know much about anything.<

-Arthur Jensen, Straight Talk About Mental Tests, 1981
+Straight Talk About Mental Tests Arthur R. Jensen, 1981